zlagpacan/437_OoO/README.md

   - I was not surprised that other decisions of mine were quite silly.
     - notably my ugly reservation stations in what should have been a proper R10K design with an isolated register file directly interacting with the functional units
       - the back-to-back forwarding I so preciously valued was not prioritized in real designs, or at least was not implemented in the way I did
+- I was not nearly as careful as I should have been with memory consistency.
+  - I intended for the system to follow sequential consistency, and I purposely tried to make microarchitecture decisions which enabled this
+  - However, I decided to be thorough in my assembly testing and I found a scenario where the system fails sequential consistency and acts like TSO
+    - multi.seqc.TSO_5.asm
+    - failure is detailed in system.txt

 ## Potential Future Development
 - Conversion from the MIPS subset to RISC-V RV32IA